A simple quantum dot: numerical and variational solutions: Variational Wave Function

 The integrals here are all elementary, and therefore from \cref{norm_conidition} we have

-0.1in We next consider the expectation value of the Hamiltonian.
-Because the variational wave function (unlike the infinite sum in \cref{psi}) is discontinuous across region boundaries, the integral must be explicitly evaluated across these boundaries, as well as on the interior of the regions in \cref{regions}.
-Again using symmetry,
+We next consider the expectation value of the Hamiltonian.
+Because the variational wave function (unlike the infinite sum in \cref{psi}) is discontinuous across region boundaries, the integral must be explicitly evaluated across these boundaries, as well as on the interior of regions A through F. Again using symmetry,